microsoft/WindowsProtocolTestSuites/TestSuites/MS-SMBD/docs/MS-SMBD_ServerUserGuide.md

 * Create local or domain user account.

-* Create a share folder.
+* Create an SMB2 share folder.

+* Create a file with arbitrary content under the SMB2 share folder, and make sure its file size is at least the `MaxWriteSize` supported by the SMB2 implementation of SUT.

 ### <a name="_Toc395696826"/>Installed Files and Folders